People often wonder what counselling will be like and what to expect, so I have answered some common questions here:

 I have recently completed a lengthy training course on the topic of rape and sexual abuse for my volunteer role for a charity for survivors.

-I have also worked in elderly care including dementia and end of life cancer care for many years, and I sometimes teach the many physical and mental health benefits of dance.
+I have also worked in elderly care including dementia and end of life cancer care for many years, and I often teach the many physical and mental health benefits of dance.